uber/rides-java-sdk/README.md

 The `updateSandboxRide` method is not valid in the `PRODUCTION` `Environment`, where the ride status will change automatically.
 If it is used in a `PRODUCTION` `Environment`, the call will throw an `IllegalStateException`.
 ## Getting help

-Uber developers actively monitor the [Uber tag](http://stackoverflow.com/questions/tagged/uber-api) on StackOverflow.
+Uber developers actively monitor the [uber tag](http://stackoverflow.com/questions/tagged/uber-api) on StackOverflow.
 If you need help installing or using the library, you can ask a question there.
 Make sure to tag your question with `uber-api` and `java`!

 ## Contributing